wize-works/create-wize-api/README.md

 ### 🔁 Commit Versioning Requirement

-Before pushing commits to `development`, apply a version bump using one of the following:
+Before pushing commits to `development`, follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) and apply a version bump using one of the following:

 ```bash
 npm run patchversion   # For patches